 Let's talk about the ground beef quesadilla ingredients.
 I used browned ground beef and seasoned it with homemade chipotle seasoning, a mix of bell peppers and corn, mixed Mexican cheese, all atop a 10-inch soft flour tortila.

-I added about 4 tablespoons of chipotle sauce to the 1.5 pound of ground beef.
+I added about 4 tablespoons of chipotle sauce to the 1.5 pounds of ground beef.
 Surprisingly, both of my kids didn't even notice the heat on those quesadillas.
 I would highly recommend this chipotle sauce over chipotle pepper in canned because you have more control to adjust the spiciness during cooking.
 If Chipotle pepper in adobo sauce is the only option you have, you can use about 1-2 peppers for this recipe.

 To brown the ground beef for a crispier and juicier protein, add the meat to a lightly oiled skillet pan and leave it for about 2 minutes before break it up.
 That way the meat will have enough time to gain some texture.
 You will also need to season the ground beef with salt and pepper.
 Once the ground beef is fully browned, it's time to remove the juice and grease.
 You can do this by carefully tilting the pan so you can remove the liquid (then use a paper towel to absorb the remaining fat).

-- 1.5 pounds ground beef
+- 1½ pounds ground beef

 - 1 cup tomato sauce